jacobras/size-diff-action/README.md

 The project uses Kotlin for the logic, but the main Action entrypoint is in JS.

-1. Build Kotlin using `gradlew kotlinUpgradeYarnLock :action-logic:jsNodeProductionRun`
+1. Build JS from Kotlin module using `gradlew kotlinUpgradeYarnLock :action-logic:jsNodeProductionRun`
-2. Build dist using `rollup --config rollup.config.js`
+2. Build full JS dist using `rollup --config rollup.config.js`